luketudge/introduction-to-programming/topics/extras/glossary.md

 ## refactor

 Sometimes we may want to change the structure of a program, but without actually changing its behavior.
 For example, we may want our program to be more clearly readable, or to be easier to modify.
 Reorganizing a program without changing any of its behavior is termed 'refactoring' the program.

+## repository

+A repository (sometimes abbreviated to 'repo') is a place where the various files constituting a computer program are stored, usually online.
+People who want to install a program can fetch the current version of the program from its repository.

+There are various internet platforms that host repositories.
+[GitHub](https://github.com/) is one of the most popular.
+The Python Package Index ([PyPI](https://pypi.org/)) is a repository specifically for Python [packages](#package).

 ## return